pigfall/crafting-demo-solutions/apps/aws-notebook/samples/ecs/fargate/vpn/README.md

-# Script to quicky deploy a aws-notebook  development environment
+# Scripts to quicky deploy a aws-notebook  development environment
+This will create a AWS ECS cluster and a aws-notebook sandbox app by some commands

 ## Usage
 ```bash